tdenimal/tdenimal.github.io/_posts/2020-08-08-kedro_custom_dataset.md

 # DICOMDataSet class

 This is the whole custom dataset class we are going to create.
 I will explain each part.
-One remark th
+One remark though, we are not going to implement the save part of the dataset class, as it will be not used in our project and it is not very common to write DICOM files in a ML project.

 ```python
 import numpy as np